Edible Book Festival: Celebrations

 Perkins Library at Hastings College in Nebraska (US) celebrated Banned Books Week 2008 by holding an edible book contest.
 The event invited guests to consume cooked dishes and baked goods that resembled covers of banned books or reflected their content.
 A reporter sums up the aptly named event: "Our celebration took Sir Francis Bacon's famous words quite literally: 'Some books are to be tasted, others to be swallowed, and some few to be chewed and digested.'"

+The Sheridan Libraries Special Collections at the Johns Hopkins University hosts an annual Edible Book Festival around April 1st.
+Contestants compete for coveted prizes for seven prizes (Best in Show, Best Literary Theme, Best Effort, Most Delicious, Funniest/Punniest, Best Vegan, and Prettiest Edible Book).
+Students, faculty, staff, and affiliates gather to sample the edible books, vote for their favorites, and snack on some deliciously savory popcorn while browsing.
+The event has become a spring staple on campus.
+Memorable entries include a bread Chateau d'If ("The Count of Monte-Crusto"), windmill towers made of stacked mini quiches ("Don Quicheote"), and the annual disembowlment of a rice krispie and custard Whale ("Moby Dick").

 In 2011, the British newspaper Metro ran a story that they would begin producing the newspaper on an edible "Sweet tasting paper" claiming to bring customers "news in the best possible taste".
 The newspaper later clarified this was nothing more than an April Fools' joke.